Simple API Integration

 api-definition: './api/openapi.yaml'

-- name: Performance Benchmark
+- title: Performance Benchmark

 run: |